Mayank10021/temperature-converter/README.md

 ## 📸 Live Preview

 > Open the `index.html` file in any browser to try the converter.
-> You can also deploy it using GitHub Pages or Netlify for a live link.

 ---